-The 6-kilometer long "S"-shaped Osprey conductor, host to the best uranium intercepts drilled to date, has excellent exploration potential at depth below the known mineralized zone and towards the west.
+The 6-kilometer long "S"-shaped Osprey conductor, host to significant uranium intercepts, has excellent exploration potential at depth below the known mineralized zone and towards the west.
 The main mineralized zone has only been drill tested at shallow depths (average hole length < 160 metres) and is open at depth for further stacked, parallel lenses of mineralization.
-Based on the resistivity results, favourable pelitic rocks are located west of the Osprey conductor that may also host mineralization within vertical structures and as sub-horizontal stacked lenses.
+Based on the resistivity results, favourable pelitic rocks are located west of the Osprey conductor that may also host mineralization within sub-vertical structures and as sub-horizontal stacked lenses.

 The fold hinge of the Osprey conductor is considered to require further drilling after a fence of three holes drilled in 2008 intersected a vertical, weakly radioactive fault zone (Hinge Fault) associated with strong chlorite and hematite alteration.
-Alteration of the basement rocks increases along the northern fold limb towards the fold nose where one of the three holes drilled, RW-28, encountered the strongest clay alteration seen to date on the property.
+Alteration of the basement rocks increases along the northern fold limb towards the fold nose where one of the three holes drilled, RW-28, encountered very strong clay alteration.

-The Geneva area has a compelling target area based on recently completed ground geophysics and historic drilling.
-A Pole-dipole array IP survey by Purepoint in 2007 outlined two low apparent resistivity "chimneys" (LARCs) in the sandstone where two VTEM conductors are seen to terminate.
+The Geneva area has a compelling target area based on recently completed ground geophysics and drilling.
+A Pole-dipole array IP survey by Purepoint in 2007 outlined low apparent resistivity "chimneys" (LARCs) in the sandstone that coincided with the termination of two VTEM conductors in the basement rocks.
+LARCs within the sandstone may represent "chimneys" of hydrothermal alteration associated with structures that control uranium mineralization at depth.
 The two LARCs were also seen to correspond with two subtle gravity depressions identified by a limited gravity survey in 2007.
-An extensive gravity survey by Rio Tinto in 2012 supports the presence of the two gravity anomalies and has extended the gravity depression to the area where Eldorado Resources Ltd intersected strong basement alteration (hole RAD-27).
+A gravity survey by Rio Tinto in 2012 supported the presence of the two gravity anomalies and extended the gravity depressions to where Eldorado Resources Ltd intersected very strong basement alteration and 0.22% U3O8 over 1.0 metres within a graphitic fault zone (hole RAD-27).
+A 3-hole fence was drilled just north of RAD-27 and intersected uranium mineralization in hole 14RDW008 that was related to the graphitic shear returning 0.68% U3O8 over 0.3 metres between 89.1 to 89.4m.
+The Geneva conductor has been shown from drilling to be dark green to black chlorite altered pyritic graphitic pelitic gneiss that is approximately 5 metres thick, steeply dipping, and weak to moderately sheared.

 Immediately east of the Geneva area are VTEM conductors with a relatively short strike length that are considered to be priority exploration targets.
+The prospective target area containing the conductors is roughly outlined by three points: the 14RDW008 mineralization,: to the northeast where high concentrations of radon (a product of the decay of uranium) were first detected in Radon Lake in 1971, and to the southeast where hole RAD08-09 returned 283 ppm U over 1.1 metres from sandstone just above the unconformity.
 The offset conductors are suggestive of structural complexity within the area and they appear to be bounded by bands of granitic rocks (magnetic highs).
 The highly competent granitic rocks would provide a contrast in competency favourable for zones of dilatancy and mineral deposition.
-Additionally, the presence of swamp in the area may be due to hydrothermal alteration and slumping of the underlying sandstone.
-The target area is bounded to the northeast where high concentrations of radon (a product of the decay of uranium) were first detected in Radon Lake in 1971 and to the southeast where Purepoint's hole RAD08-09 returned 283 ppm U over 1.1 metres from sandstone just above the unconformity.
+Additionally, the presence of swamp in the area may be due to slumping of the underlying sandstone following hydrothermal alteration.